3 days getaway in Ba Be, the largest lake in Vietnam

 Dau Dang waterfall

 Not too large and easily accessible to all, this waterfall is a pleasant break amidst lush vegetation.
-You can find some great Ba Be specialities offered by the Tay when you get there.
+You can find some great Ba Be specialities offered by the Tay people when you get there.

 An Ma Temple

-It is five minutes from the pier that you will reach the An Ma temple, a historic place in honour of a faithful mandarin of the Mac dynasty in the 16th century.
+It is five minutes from the pier that you will reach An Ma temple, a historic place in honour of a faithful mandarin of the Mac dynasty in the 16th century.

 Ba Goa or Widow island

-To end the excursion on the first day, you will disembark at an island that recalls the legend of a Widow to whom the village owes survival after the deluge giving rise in Ba Be Lake.
+To end the excursion on the first day, you will disembark at an island that recalls the legend of a Widow to whom the village owes its survival after the deluge giving rise to Ba Be Lake.
 You can peacefully see the natural spectacle of the sunset and the relaxing navigation of boats and canoes.

 Book the second day at Ba Be for an equally memorable walk on the banks of the lake and its surroundings.
 You can meet the families of the Tay and Hmong ethnic groups who mainly live in the hamlets by the lake.

 If you're curious about a local market, head to the weekly Nam Cuong market on Saturday, easily accessible from the Bo Lu hamlet of Nam Mau commune.
-This little party also brings together Tay and Hmong from adjacent communes who came in large numbers with all kinds of food, clothes, incense sticks and everyday things.
+This little party also brings together Tay and Hmong from adjacent communes who came in large numbers with all kinds of food, clothes, incense sticks and everyday items.

 On leaving the market, head to Coc Toc, Bo Lu villages and especially Pac Ngoi village to spend a friendly moment in a house on stilts and enjoy a beautiful view of the green rice fields.